flatironinstitute/sciware/26_DataFormats/main.md

 - General tension: what is implicit vs explicit

-### What's the purpose of data?

-- Some files are for publication
-  - These require the most care and thought
-- Many fields have standard practice
-  - If you do something else, have a good reason
-- Some files are for internal use or short duration
-  - But listen to optimistic pessimism!
-  - It'll be more important & useful longer than you think

 ## Simple vs Composite Data

 Data often has some sort of natural internal structure.